Smith & Nephew Lawyer

 - A metal hip stem that is inserted into the top of your thighbone

-- A metal cup which holds the cup liner
+- A metal cup that holds the cup liner

-- A cup liner which holds the femoral head
+- A cup liner that holds the femoral head

-What Are Complications Of Smith & Nephew Hip Implant Devices?
+What Are Possible Complications of Smith & Nephew Hip Implant Devices?

 Many patients who have received Smith & Nephew hip implant devices have experienced severe complications, including: